AbhijithKp98/data_migration_tutorial_basic/README.md

                        hosting it on AWS EC2
           4. AWS Redshift - Target DW
           5. Apache Spark - Distributed computing
+          6. Containerize - Would package the Tasks & dependancies (code & libraries)

 ###### 2. Secrets Manager for all the credentials
-          Would have added the AWS KMS to manage all the credentials but Databricks Community edition doesn't support the same
+          Would have added the AWS KMS to manage all the credentials but Databricks Community edition doesn't support the same Tasks
           (Workaround used :  creating an IAM role with limited access)